aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

     However if you don't have the required level of access, talk to your Arista account team.

 For additional documentation regarding AVD playgrounds and other community labs check [aclabs.arista.com](https://aclabs.arista.com/).
 The corresponding [GitHub repository](https://github.com/aristanetworks/aclabs) is used to build container images powering AVD playgrounds.

-AVD playground lab files are also available for [download on aclabs.arista.com](https://aristanetworks.github.io/aclabs/lab_archives/avd-playground.tar.gz).
+AVD playground lab files are available for [download on aclabs.arista.com](https://aristanetworks.github.io/aclabs/lab_archives/avd-playground.tar.gz).
 The download option is for skilled users only that can manage the environment without extra support.

 ## AVD as Reference Inventory